 The LCP Amendment approved by the Planning Commission on February 23, 2012 is the baseline for your Board's review.
-In response to issues raised by the California Coastal Commission staff and others, alternative language has been offered in some cases for your Board's consideration in this staff report and at previous hearings on October 2, November 13, and December 11, 2012.
-Two Exhibits comprise the substance of the staff report:
+In response to issues raised by the California Coastal Commission staff and others, alternative language has been offered in some cases for your Board's consideration in this staff report and at previous hearings on October 2, November 13 and December 11, 2012, and January 15 and February 26, 2013.
+Five Exhibits comprise the substance of the staff report:

-- PG.
-2 OF 2 - Exhibit 1 identifies remaining issues requiring Board action, carried forward from the Board hearings on December 11, 2012 and January 15, 2013. - Exhibit 2 shows revisions your Board approved from the hearings on December 11, 2012 and January 15, 2013. - Exhibit 3 is a compilation of all revisions your Board approved to the Planning Commission LCPA through the January 15, 2013 hearing.
-This includes all changes approved by the Board at previous hearings as well as those recommended by staff in Exhibit 1 of this report. - Exhibit 4 is a map showing the potential proposed alignment of the Coastal Trail to coincide with the Highway 1 corridor from Tomales north to where it would connect with the proposed Sonoma County Coastal Trail alignment.
+Exhibit 1 identifies remaining issues requiring Board action, carried forward from the Board hearing on February 26, 2013.

+- Exhibit 2 shows revisions your Board approved from the hearing on February 26, 2013. - Exhibit 3 is a compilation of approved revisions your Board has made to the Planning Commission LCPA through the February 26, 2013 hearing.
+This includes all changes approved by the Board at previous hearings as well as those reflected in Exhibit 2 of this report. - Exhibit 4 is the Resolution for your Board to approve submittal of the Local Coastal Program Amendments to the California Coastal Commission for review and certification.